eBay Account Flagged? Here’s what to do…

 – – – – –

-There are 3 specific ways that Karim says you can increase your back-end profits (plus one bonus method!) :
+Here are 3 ways that you can increase your back-end profits (plus one bonus method!) :

-- Cashback websites – Using sites like Mr. Rebates nets Karim an extra $300-$400/mo in back-end profit (with Salefreaks this functionality is built into the software)
+- Cashback websites – Using sites like Mr Rebates nets you extra bit of back-end profit (with Salefreaks this functionality is built into the software)

-- Discounted Gift cards – Karim pays for his orders using Amazon gift-cards which gives him approximately 2.5% extra back-end profit.
-This is because Karim has found a supplier that he can buy Amazon gift cards at a discounted price.
+- Discounted Gift cards – You can pay for your orders using Amazon gift-cards which can give you even more back-end profit.
+Find suppliers online that sell Amazon gift cards at a discounted price.

-- Cashback credit cards – For sellers in the USA, Karim advises using the Amazon cashback credit-card to get an extra 5% back-end profit on Amazon orders.
+- Cashback credit cards – For sellers in the USA, you can use the Amazon cashback credit-card to get an extra 5% back-end profit on Amazon orders.
 There are other cashback credit cards in different locations such as the American Express Platinum Cashback Card in the U.K. which can give 1-1.25% cash back on purchases.

 - Bonus Tip: Use HipShipper to ship international orders – HipShipper is a new way to ship orders to international destinations.
 The main benefits of using it compared to eBay’s Global Shipping Program include that it’s cheaper and available in more countries – therefore you can make a tidy profit on the shipping costs and sell to more markets!
 To use HipShipper you’ll need to signup for an account and link it to your listing software.
 Once set up, orders are sent to HipShipper’s fulfillment center who forward it on to your customer for you.
 See how Salefreaks integrates with Hipshipper.